techshop/EEE-201-Arduino-2/chapter_1/README.md

 ## Part 3 - important note about servo power and wire color

+In this class, we will be powering the servos directly from the Arduino.
+What that means is that the red (+V) wire of the servo is hooked up to the +5V pin of the Arduino and thus the power is being drawn through the voltage regulator of the Arduino.
+This voltage regulator has a current limit of 0.5A when powered through USB and 1A when powered through the external power jack.

+Depending on the type of servo and [how it's being used](http://electronics.stackexchange.com/a/53504/127025), servos can pull a large amount of current (~1A or so depending on the servo).
+The way we are using the servos in this class, the current draw is not very large (perhaps 40mA).
+So, when running two servos, we may experience 40mA * 2 = 80mA which is well within the 0.5A voltage regulator limit.

+However if you were going to use a servo in a high load case (such as driving a robot wheel), you risk drawing too much power through the voltage regulator of the Arduino and then burning it up.
+The way of getting around this is, instead of attaching the red +V wire to the Arduino, attach it to an external voltage supply like this:

 For reference, servos come with various wire colors; the table below details the function of each colored wire.

 Futaba | JR (*this class*) | HiTec | Function